Verizon Phones and Plans for Seniors in 2026

 Verizon Senior Plans: Takeaways

-- For people 55 and over, Verizon offers unlimited talk, text, and data plans that start at $62 per month for one line or $84 for two lines; however, these plans are currently only available to Florida residents.
+- For Florida residents ages 55 and over, Verizon offers unlimited talk, text, and data plans that start at $45 per month for one line or $80 for two lines.

 - If you’re looking for more affordable unlimited plans, we recommend checking out a senior plan from T-Mobile